How to Strip Furniture and Stain Wood: A Complete Guide

 DON’T Strip Furniture If:

-• You’ve only got dents.
+- It’s only got a few dents.
 Instead, check out videos on YouTube on how to remove dents from wood with steam and an iron!
 Pretty cool!

-• You only have a few scratches.
+- It only has a few scratches.
 You can easily use wood repair markers to fix scratches in wood.
 Check out this project with a thrifted $20 wooden rocking chair that I restored using wood repair markers.
 Fill in the scratches and then seal the wood.
 Watch the tutorial here.

-• It needs a lot of wood filler.
+- It needs a lot of wood filler.
 If your furniture has a bunch of cracks, chips, or gouges that require wood filler, it will be hard to disguise all that wood filler under a coat of stain.
-Wood filler, despite being “stainable” never blends in very well with wood.
-If your piece needs a bunch of wood filler to repair it, go ahead and use the wood filler, but plan on painting the furniture instead of re-staining it.
+Wood filler (the kind you buy in a tub or tube), despite being marketed as “stainable,” never blends in very well when you stain over it.
+If your wood furniture needs a bunch of wood filler to repair it, go ahead and use the wood filler, but plan on painting the furniture instead of re-staining it.
 The paint will hide the filler.
+Another option would to be make your own wood filler by taking some of the wood dust from sanding the piece of furniture and mixing it with wood glue to make a “custom” wood filler suitable for that piece of furniture.
+I did that when I refinished this vintage dresser and it worked pretty well.

-• You want to change the furniture from light wood to dark wood and it’s in pretty good condition otherwise.
+- You want to go darker.
+If you want to change the furniture from light wood to dark wood and it’s in pretty good condition otherwise, you might just be able to use a gel stain over the existing light wood tones.
+No stripping needed.

 Related: What’s the Best Paint For Furniture?